 7. Projects that create benefit, especially financially, for private owners (with the exception of Nga Whenua Rahui legal agreements or land under QE II Covenant).

-8. Operating costs for sports clubs
+8. Operating costs (including coaching costs) for sports clubs

 9. Playing surfaces

-10. Operating costs for facilities
+10. Operating costs and management salaries for the operation of facilities

 11. Organisations that receive 80% of their income from regular government contracts are not eligible to apply for operating costs.